RamezHamdiSaeed/MyFlutterReference/README.md

 -How to move data forward and backward when navigating to other screens globally or internally.
 -How to use slider to change the value of a variable in specific range.
 -How to use Transform,Transform.rotate with angle property,Transform.scale with scale property and Transform.translate with translate property.
+-How to use transform property inside the container as well.